lowRISC/opentitan/hw/ip/i2c/doc/theory_of_operation.md

 The I2C module has a few interrupts including general data flow interrupts and unexpected event interrupts.

 #### Host Mode
-If the RX FIFO exceeds the designated depth of entries, the interrupt `rx_threshold` is raised to inform firmware.
+Whenever the RX FIFO exceeds the designated number of entries, the interrupt `rx_threshold` is asserted to inform firmware.
-Firmware can configure the threshold value via the register [`FIFO_CTRL.RXILVL`](registers.md#fifo_ctrl).
+Firmware can configure the threshold value via the register [`HOST_FIFO_CONFIG.RX_THRESH`](registers.md#host_fifo_config).

-Meanwhile it the FMT FIFO level falls below a designated depth of entries the `fmt_threshold` interrupt is raised.
+Whilst the FMT FIFO level lies below a designated number of entries, the `fmt_threshold` interrupt is asserted.
-(Note that this behavior differs from similar interrupts in other modules, such as the UART IP module.)
-Firmware can configure the threshold value via the register [`FIFO_CTRL.FMTILVL`](registers.md#fifo_ctrl).
+Firmware can configure the threshold value via the register [`HOST_FIFO_CONFIG.FMT_THRESH`](registers.md#host_fifo_config).

-If either FIFO receives an additional write request when its FIFO is full, the interrupt `fmt_overflow` or `rx_overflow` is asserted and the format indicator or character is dropped.
+If the RX FIFO receives an additional write request when its FIFO is full, the interrupt `rx_overflow` is asserted and the character is dropped.

 If the module transmits a byte, but receives no ACK signal, the `nak` interrupt is usually asserted.
 In cases where a byte is transmitted and no ACK is expected or required, that byte should be submitted with NAKOK flag also asserted.